microsoft/cppgraphqlgen/doc/parsing.md

 The UDL is used throughout the sample unit tests and in `schemagen` for the hard-coded introspection schema.
 It will be useful for additional unit tests against your own custom schema.
-The UDL

 At runtime, you will probably call `parseString` most often to handle dynamic queries.
 If you have persisted queries saved to the file system or you are